 It just means if you come to the right place for the right dish, it just feels like HOME, like you’re eating over at that person or family!

 During my trip, I only got to check out LES BA’GET (1717 W 34th St Suite 800, Houston).
 I got quite tired of having to drive to Bellaire two to three times a day, and by the last day, I was done with it!
 After Sunday mass with a little hung-over from the wedding/previous night out, I was just really craving some pho.
 Les Baget does great modern Vietnamese food, and the interior totally reminds me of Ba Bar in Seattle, but a level up!
 Love their drink and to-go stand located right in the middle of the restaurant, pretty convenient!
 This time, I totally missed the veal brisket pho which comes in a 2-portion clay pot because they ran out for the day, so I just got a regular bowl!
 The egg coffee and Bone marrow dish were pretty interesting!

 Here’s my list of Vietnamese food that I didn’t get to try:

 As a coffee lover, I think you’d understand!
 I don’t want to travel to a new city and have to settle for Starbucks coffee.
 Don’t get me wrong because I like my Starbucks coffee and how convenient it is!
-However, I’d like to make hip local coffee shop a thing and try to visit as many shops as I can during my stay.
+However, I’d like to make hip local coffee shops a thing and try to visit as many shops as I can during my stay.
 I got to pick up a latte at Pearland Coffee Roasters (4106 Broadway St, Pearland) after the tea ceremony because the bride’s house was close by!
 The oat latte that I got at Grinder’s Coffee Bar was not my favorite, but it was cute that they did custom latte art from the machine!
 Every time I was like, so glad it’s not Starbucks!